Aiven-Open/s3-connector-for-apache-kafka/README.md

 #### Grouping by the topic and partition

 In this mode, the connector groups records by the topic and partition.
-When a file is written, a offset of the first record in it is added to its name.
+When a file is written, an offset of the first record in it is added to its name.

 For example, let's say the template is